Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Excess water from rain or snowmelt can pool on your lawn, damaging the grass.
 To prevent this, address drainage issues before the weather turns cold.

-Install proper drainage systems, such as French drains or redirect downspouts, to keep water from collecting in low spots.
+Install proper drainage systems, such as French drains or downspout redirection, to prevent water from collecting in low spots.

 Pro Tip

-If puddles persist, lightly rake the area to break up compacted soil and encourage water to drain more effectively.
+If puddles persist, lightly rake the area to break up compacted soil and improve drainage.

 Importance Of Fall Lawn Maintenance